KarolBukowski94/SQL_Project_Data_Analytics/README.md

 ORDER BY
     month;
 ```
+**Key Takeways**

+- January sees the highest number of job postings as companies ramp up hiring in the new year.
+- Hiring slows mid-year (May globally, June in Poland), followed by a secondary increase in August as recruitment rebounds after the summer slowdown.
+- A gradual decline occurs toward the end of the year (September–December) as hiring activity slows.
+- **Conclusion:** Job seekers are most likely to find opportunities at the beginning of the year, with a smaller hiring wave in late summer.

 ![Job Postings](assets/7_monthly_job_postings.png)
 *Charts showing monthly job postings for data analysts in 2023 globally and in Poland*
 # What I Learned